Hunter-Zolomon/SafeChat/README.md

 Every client has to run the client module in order to connect and initiate comms:
     `python3 client.py`
 You will be asked to enter the IP address of the interface, a static Port and a username as an identifier in the chatroom.
-When you see the prompt **<You>** you cant start sending/receiving messages.
+When you see the prompt **<You>** you can start sending/receiving messages.

 # Future Plans
 1. Increased security through improved encryption protocol (Forward Secrecy, EC).